woopsa-protocol/Woopsa-Documentation/README.md

 # Woopsa-Documentation
-The various Woopsa documentation (UML) and logos
+The various Woopsa documentation (UML + various diagrams) and logos.